Your money-making expert. Financial journalist, TV and radio personality.

 Once you’re signed up to all the agencies you can, you should eventually start to get bookings.

 The amount of bookings you receive can vary to the extremes of once a year to every few days.
 This will all depend on the demand for your celeb, the quality of your pictures (that’s why it’s always best to go professional where possible) and of course how much you really do look like the star in question!

 Getting a booking normally means you’ll be required to turn up at parties and events to entertain the general public or guests.
 That could simply mean meeting and greeting or depending on your talents, the odd party trick here and there.
 You may also be required for modelling, TV adverts or just about anything media related.
 The work can be completely varied so there shouldn’t ever be a dull moment.
 Just be prepared to get stopped in the street for autographs on your way there!

 Carry your business cards all the time.
 These should have contact details and a few words about what you do.
-You can get really good free cards at Vistaprint.
-They’ll do you 250 business cards for nothing and they have other good offers too such as free rubber stamps, cheap marketing materials and even ads for the side of your car!
+You can get really good cheap cards at Vistaprint.
+They’ll do you 100 business cards for about £10 and they have other good offers too, such as personalised stationary, branded clothing and digital marketing!

-She says that with wigs and make-up on she has sometimes been mistaken for the real thing. “‘I was doing a PR stunt in central London as Sharon Osbourne with a lookalike who does Ozzie,” she says.
+She says that with wigs and make-up on she has sometimes been mistaken for the real thing.
+“I was doing a PR stunt in central London as Sharon Osbourne with a lookalike who does Ozzy,” she says.
 “And we stopped traffic.
-Everyone was taking our photographs and tourists were coming up to us in the street to talk to us thinking we were the real thing.”
+Everyone was taking our photographs and tourists were coming up in the street to talk to us, thinking we were the real thing.”

-Bernstein is also an impressionist so she brings extra skills to her work such as doing the voice for each character and even singing.
-Other lookalikes increase their saleability by learning the voice or other aspects of the personality they ape.
+Bernstein is also an impressionist, so she brings extra skills to her work such as doing the voice for each character and even singing.
+Lookalikes increase their saleability by learning the voice or other aspects of the personality they embody.